-- The case stems from comments the Chelsea footballer allegedly made to Anton Ferdinand
+One case stems from comments a Chelsea footballer allegedly made

-England soccer captain John Terry, who is accused of racially abusing another player during a match, will go on trial July 9 after his lawyers entered a plea of not guilty in a London Magistrate's Court on Wednesday.
+Terry, who is accused of racially abusing another player during a match, will go on trial July 9 following the Euro 2012 finals.

 The case stems from comments the Chelsea footballer allegedly made to Queens Park Rangers player Anton Ferdinand in an English Premier League match last year.